Geri McClymont loves watching and analyzing movies, and is known for watching movies multiple times to pick up on details previously missed.

 Maria is a model of perseverance and hope in that when things get tough, she sticks it out or tries harder to make them work.

 When her request to the captain for material to make play clothes for the children is denied, rather than resign herself, she ingeniously uses the curtains in her bedroom to create play outfits for them.
-She also persists in her efforts to draw the captain closer to his children until it actually happens.
+She also persists in her efforts to draw the naval officer closer to his children until it actually happens.

 It seems that whenever the odds are stacked against her, Maria’s resolve to carry on prevails.